mstepina/Budget_planner/README.md

 3. Open index.html file in the browser\
 ```open index.html``` for MacOs terminal \
 ```start index.html``` for Windows command line
-4. Start buy enering your budget \
+4. Start by entering your budget \